-The Board of Education expects district employees to maintain the highest ethical standards, exhibit professional behavior, follow district policies and regulations, abide by state and federal laws, and exercise good judgment when interacting with students and other members of the school community.
-Employee conduct should enhance the integrity of the district, and advance the goals of the district's educational programs, and contribute to a positive school climate.
+behave professionally, follow district policies and regulations, abide by state and federal laws, and exercise good judgment when interacting with students and other members of the school community.
+Employee conduct should enhance the integrity of the district, advance the goals of the district, and contribute to a positive school climate.